UpHunt - AI-Powered Freelance Job Platform

 Best for

 Solo freelancers who want a simple, affordable tool and don't need advanced filtering or team features.
+For a side-by-side of replacements, browse our GetMany alternatives roundup.

 UpHunt: Speed + Precision

 UpHunt focuses on getting you to the right jobs first.
-The real-time pipeline delivers alerts in seconds, while contextual AI scoring explains why each job matches—or doesn't.
+The real-time pipeline delivers alerts in seconds, while contextual AI scoring explains why each job matches, or doesn't.

 Strengths